ccheptea/beautiful-jekyll/_posts/2019-03-07-handling-rest-errors-with-rxswift.md

 ## Mistakes

 A common mistake people usually make when consuming a REST API is relying solely on the happy flows.
-After all, it is easier to consider the API infallible and blame the backend guys if anything goes wrong.
-That is something to expect as everyone loves rewards and dreads failures.
-I'm no exception to that rule.
-Hence, sometimes errors are ignored.
+After all, it is easier to consider the API infallible and blame the backend if anything goes wrong.
+That is something to expect as everyone loves rewards and dreads failures.Hence, sometimes errors are ignored.

 Another mistake is treating all errors the same way.
 With Rx it is quite easy to add a handler for errors, but even then it is tempting to tell the user "Something went wrong.
 Please try again later.
 Thanks!".
 But errors are not the same and in order to avoid confusing users we need to provide appropriate feedback.